-Units of Guaranteed Acceptance policies cost $9.95 per month each, and applicants can purchase up to eight units.
+Units of Guaranteed Acceptance policies cost $9.95 per month each, and applicants can purchase up to 12 units.

-Ultimately, what this means is that a 50-year-old female and an 85-year-old male could each purchase five units of coverage for the exact same premium, but the 50-year-old female would receive a much higher coverage amount per unit.
+Ultimately, what this means is that a 50-year-old male and an 80-year-old male could each purchase 12 units of coverage for the exact same premium ($119.40), but the 50-year-old male would receive a much higher coverage amount per unit.

 There’s a lot of flexibility in deciding how much you will spend on premiums because you have eight different levels to choose from.